Need help with your unruly locks?

 The results these offer are anti frizz, strengthening, colour protect, straightening, and hydrating.

-These are usually recommended for dry over processed hair and contain moisturising agents, such as silicones to help keep the hair shaft smooth.
+These are usually recommended for dry over processed hair and contain moisturising agents such as silicone’s which help to help keep your hair shaft smooth.

 Rinse out Conditioners

 These coat the hair, preventing it from getting tangled.